coder-hombre/static-vines/README.md

 - **Issues**: [GitHub Issues](https://github.com/foogly/static-vines/issues)
 - **Homepage**: [GitHub Repository](https://github.com/foogly/static-vines)

+## Contributions

+If you want to contribute changes to the mod, fork it and submit a PR.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.